• About

 Thank you for giving me the venue to return, at least in my mind's eye, to those wonderful years in a world that now seems all too distant.”

---- from my cousin after reading this blog post in 2011
+--- from my mom when I first wrote this blog post in 2011

 When I first wrote this post, I emailed my mom, who has turned out a few good bubulas over the years, to help with the recipe.
 And she actually emailed me back a rough write-up.
-Here are her directions verbatim from the email (yes she is 89 and uses email and texts):
+Here are her directions verbatim from the email:

 “I used to make one with two eggs separated.
 Beat the egg whites to stiff peak and then gently add the yellow of eggs together with some matzoh meal.
 Just enough to give it some body and add some seltzer water to help it rise.
 Mix very gently and pour into frying pan.
 I always used oil instead of butter.
 Fry on one side and gently turn over to brown on other side.
 Should come out so that when you put in fork it doesn’t fall apart.
 Put sugar on top {sprinkle as you like} and enjoy with coffee, wine or any way you wish.”